kakafei/akka/akka-docs/rst/java/serialization.rst

 Deep serialization of Actors
 ----------------------------

-The recommended approach to do deep serialization of internal actor state is to use Akka :ref:`persistence-java`.
+The recommended approach to do deep serialization of internal actor state is to use Akka :ref:`persistence-lambda`.

 A Word About Java Serialization
 ===============================